MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-simulate-risk.md

 manager: amycolannino
 ms.reviewer: chuqiaoshi
 ---
-# Simulating risk detections in Identity Protection
+# Simulating risk detections in Microsoft Entra ID Protection

 Administrators might want to simulate risk in their environment in order to accomplish the following items:

-- Populate data in the Identity Protection environment by simulating risk detections and vulnerabilities.
+- Populate data in the Microsoft Entra ID Protection environment by simulating risk detections and vulnerabilities.
 - Set up risk-based Conditional Access policies and test the effect of these policies.

 This article provides you with steps for simulating the following risk detection types: